Miniforge: conda, mamba and conda-forge

 Miniforge: conda, mamba and conda-forge#

-In this chapter, we give indications about how to install Miniforge and use conda/mamba.
+In this page, we give indications about how to install Miniforge and use conda/mamba.
 Please, if you encounter problems, fill an issue here to explain what you did and what are the errors (please copy / paste the error log).

 The first step is to install Miniforge, which is a modified version of Miniconda using by default the community driven conda-forge channel.

 On Windows, download the Windows installer and follow the instructions given in conda-forge/miniforge.
-Do not forget to manually add the C:\Users\myusername\miniforge3\condabin folder to the path environment variable.

 Download the installer using curl or wget or your favorite program.
 For eg: